-1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network
+1. When you've received emergency or urgently needed medical care from a provider who is not in our plan's network o If the provider is owed anything, we will pay the provider directly.

-You car n receive emerge ency or urgently needed services s from any ' provider, whether or not t he provider is a par t of our network a.
-In these cases, ask the provide er to bill the plan
+You can receive emergency or urgently needed services from any provider, whether or not the provider is a part of our network.
+In these cases, ask the provider to bill the plan.

 - □ If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
 Send us the bill, along with documentation of any payments you have made. - □You may get a bill from the provider asking for payment that you think you do not owe.
-Send us this bill, along with documentation of any payments you have already made. - olf the provider is owed anything, we will pay the provider directly. - olf you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost.
+Send us this bill, along with documentation of any payments you have already made.

+○ If you have already paid more than your share of the cost of the service, we will determine how much you owed and pay you back for our share of the cost.